 Jiries’ extensive contentious work includes representing State and investor clients in international investment treaty and commercial arbitration cases under the ICSID, UNCITRAL, LCIA and other institutional rules, managing associate teams in all phases of proceedings.
 He helped secure an award against Venezuela which constitutes one of the largest in ICSID’s history.
 He also has significant experience in the law of international organisations, particularly the law and practice of the United Nations and international administrative law.

-Jiries has taught classes at UCL, Sheffield and other universities and is adjunct professor of law at Pepperdine University, where he co-teaches the International Investments Dispute course (alongside Lucas Bastin of Essex Court Chambers).
+Jiries has taught classes at UCL, Queen Mary, Sheffield and other universities and is adjunct professor of law at Pepperdine University, where he co-teaches the International Investments Dispute course (alongside Lucas Bastin of Essex Court Chambers).
 He sits on the consultation board for Practical Law’s arbitration service, alongside a number of eminent practitioners and academics in the field, where he advises on developments in international arbitration so as to ensure that the Practical Law resource stays preeminent in its field.
 Jiries is a member of the advisory committee for a new Advanced LLM in International Dispute Settlement at Leiden University and also acts as a rapporteur for Oxford International Organisations, a repository of acts and practices of international organisations established by OUP, where he is providing input on the arbitral tribunals of the United Nations.